prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 If either `labeAny` or `labelAll` values is an empty array, it evaluates to `true`.

 {: .alert.alert-warning :}
 It is important to note that labels do not act as filters for sizeConfig.
-Using a screen of 1600px wide, the example above and `labelAll:["desktop"]` will *not* filter out sizes defined in the `desktop-hd` sizeConfig.
+In the example above, using a screen of 1600px wide and `labelAll:["desktop"]` will *not* filter out sizes defined in the `desktop-hd` sizeConfig.
+Labels in sizeConfig are only used for selecting or de-selecting AdUnits and AdUnit.bids.

 Label targeting on the ad unit looks like the following: